 In a Pavé setting, the diamonds are set within two bars of precious metal with the crowns of the diamond’s level with the surface – Producing a ‘paved’ look.
 ‘Scalloped’ Pavé settings feature rounded cutouts in the metal on the sides of the band, whereas in ‘French’ Pavé settings metal the cutouts are U or V-shaped.
 Both styles minimize the amount of visible precious metal, exposing the sides of the diamonds to create increased light refraction for added shimmer.

 Channel Set Ring

 Diamonds are set within in a ‘channel’ secured between tiny grooves on each side of the precious metal.
-Princess (square) and emerald cut diamonds are often used in channel setting because these shapes sit flush against each other.
+Princess (square) and emerald-cut diamonds are often used in channel settings because these shapes sit flush against each other.
 When round diamonds are channel set, triangular-shaped spaces usually appear in the corners between the stones, creating a distinctive look.
 Channel settings have become an increasingly popular style in ring design.

 Bezel Set Ring

 The stones are surrounded by precious metal leaving the crown (the top) of the diamond visible, while the rest is hidden.
 Bezel set stones are an excellent choice for active lifestyles and hands-on or professions such as a doctor, nurse, or chef.

 Flush set diamonds are set into the band so that no part of the diamond protrudes beyond the surface.
 Stones are set into the metal directly by countersinking into the metal and burnishing the edges around the stone making the ring a highly wearable choice for active lifestyles and hands-on or professions such as a doctor, nurse, or chef.